SciLifeLab/facs/README.md

 Quickstart
 ----------

-In order to fetch the source code, compile and run tests:
+In order to fetch the source code and compile, run:

 ```
-$ git clone https://github.com/SciLifeLab/facs && cd facs && make -j8 && make tests
+$ git clone https://github.com/SciLifeLab/facs && cd facs && make -j8
 ```

-Please note that python's <a href="https://github.com/brainsik/virtualenv-burrito">virtualenv</a> is needed to run the tests.
+Please note that python's <a href="https://github.com/brainsik/virtualenv-burrito">virtualenv</a>
+is needed to run the tests.

 Usage
 ------